StoneCypher/jssm/README.md

 # jssm
-A Javascript state machine with a simple API.
+A Javascript state machine with a terse DSL and a simple API.
 Well tested, and typed with Flowtype.
 MIT license.

 [Try it live!](https://stonecypher.github.io/jssm-viz-demo/graph_explorer.html)